Samm14s/industrial_robotics_project/README.md

 ---
 ## Dipendencies

-To be correctly executed the project requires:
+To be executed the project requires:

     1) ROS Noetic with Packets:
         - roscpp,